-This is a longer version of an article was first published in the Oct/Nov 2017 print and e-edition of Global Geneva magazine.
+This is a longer version of an article that was first published in the Oct/Nov 2017 print and e-edition of Global Geneva magazine.

 You’d hardly expect a business professor or company executive to name Nelson Mandela and Shimon Peres as the two people he most admires.
 But for Klaus Schwab, head of the World Economic Forum, both are at the top of his list of most inspiring global leaders.